 - Facilitate research progress by providing expertise, resources and training to scientists worldwide.

-- Collect primate information and disseminates to the research community and to the public.
+- Disseminate information about the center to the research community and the public.

 The WNPRC is based in the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin-Madison.
 The center has strong research and teaching links to the UW-Madison Schools or Colleges of Medicine and Public Health, Letters and Science, Agriculture and Life Sciences, and Veterinary Medicine.
 The center is AAALAC accredited and its policies adhere to the U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training.

 The WNPRC has approximately 1,600 animals, 190 employees, 190 UW–Madison veterinary, post-doc, graduate, undergraduate and research trainees, and serves more than 200 scientists and clinicians from around the world who conduct research in primate biology with relevance to human and animal health.

 Programs of the National Primate Research Center are supported in part by Grant No. P51OD011106 from the National Institutes of Health, Office of Research and Structured Programs.